glasspage/UnitySync/README.md

 6. Select **Start Hosting**.
 7. Share the generated join code with your collaborators.

-When using Radmin VPN, the host address should be the host's Radmin VPN IPv4 address.
+When using Hamachi or other VPN, the host address should be the host's VPN-provided IPv4 address.

 ## Join a session